 However, in Cell D10, we can attain the same results by applying the LOG10 function also as it returns 10-based logarithm values.

-2. Use LOG Function with a Custom Base
+2. Using LOG Function with a Custom Base

 Unlike the previous example, if we apply the LOG function with both number and base arguments, then it returns the exponent to which the base argument must be raised to produce the number argument.